Nepal Special: A 14-Day Experiential Journey Through Culture, Mountains, and Wildlife

 • An overnight at a Newari Community Homestay in Panauti.

-Itineraries Expand all
+Itinerary Expand all

 • Day 1: Arrival in Kathmandu – Overnight in Kathmandu